 Standalone access control

-For standalone access control systems, all electronics are installed in a keypad or reader - there are no additional components or peripherals, including extra wiring, routers, sensors and alarms.
-Standalone access control is typically found on doors with low-level security or on smaller buildings with no additional exits.
+In standalone access control systems, all electronics are installed in a keypad or reader - there are no additional components or peripherals, such as extra wiring, routers, sensors, or alarms.
+Standalone access control is typically found on doors with low-level security or is used for smaller buildings with no additional exits.

-The first and most obvious advantage of standalone access control systems is their cost-effectiveness.
-Since they come at the lower range of the security systems, they are the preferred option for low-budget security plans, for small offices or low-security areas - for example, for a playground, out of working hours.
+The first and most obvious advantage of standalone access control systems is cost-effectiveness.
+Since they come at the lower range of the security systems, they are the preferred option for low-budget security plans, for small offices or low-security areas.

 A standalone access control unit provides a variety of access options, such as tokens, fobs, cards, and codes, making it easy to manage, and cheap in terms of side equipment.
 They fit multiple architectural layouts and even in difficult access areas.